InsertKoinIO/koin-annotations/docs/reference/koin-annotations/definitions.md

 :::

 :::note
-    Koin 4.0 should bring merge of those 2 ViewModel DSL into only one, as the ViewModel type argiument comes from teh same library
+    Koin 4.0 should bring merge of those 2 ViewModel DSL into only one, as the ViewModel type argument comes from the same library
 :::

 ## Automatic or Specific Binding